 16831 W. Alameda Pkwy., Morrison

 Take a trip back to Denver's prehistoric days at this outdoor museum, where dinosaur bones and tracks can still be found in the rock, along with ripple marks and other trace fossils.
-Here, in 1877, some of the best-known dinosaurs (Apatosaurus, Diplodocus, Stegosaurus, and Allosaurus) were first discovered.
-Today, Dinosaur Ridge is a destination for over 70,000 dinosaur enthusiasts, students of all ages, and nature aficionados each year.
+Here, in 1877, some of the best-known dinosaurs (Apatosaurus, Diplodocus, Stegosaurus and Allosaurus) were first discovered.
+Today, Dinosaur Ridge is a destination for over 70,000 dinosaur enthusiasts, students of all ages and nature aficionados each year.

 18300 W. Alameda Parkway, Morrison

 At the south end of the loop is Red Rocks Park & Amphitheatre, known in older times as Garden of the Angels, Garden of the Titans, and Park of the Red Rocks.
 This majestic natural wonder has played host to legendary concerts by the Beatles, U2, the Grateful Dead and countless others.
-Dramatic 300-foot-high red sandstone monoliths crafted by Mother Nature over millions and millions of years flank the 9,000-seat amphitheatre.
-Hike the hills around the amphitheatre and explore the visitor center, with geological history of the spot, as well as a performers' hall of fame.
+Dramatic 300-foot-high red sandstone monoliths crafted by Mother Nature over millions and millions of years flank the 9,000-seat amphitheater.
+Hike the hills around the amphitheater and explore the visitor center, with the geological history of the spot, as well as a performers' hall of fame.

 103 Bear Creek Ave., Morrison